ealtili/Blog/Financial_Derivatives.md

 There are a number of underlyings for derivatives available and new ones are being developed all the time.
 Some of the most popular underlyings are:
-*Equities* which are also known as stocks which are listed on public exchanges companies like Apple, GE, Tesla, Verizon.
+*Equities* which are also known as stocks which are listed on public exchanges companies like Apple, GE, Tesla, Verizon etc.
-Then
-we have fixed income derivatives things like government bonds corporate bonds credit spreads baskets of mortgages things like that and then we also things like commodities like gold silver cotton electricity then we also have indices and foreign exchange which are popular underlyings for derivatives there are even derivatives that pay off on things
+Then there are fixed income derivatives like government bonds, corporate bonds, credit spreads, baskets of mortgages etc. We also have things like commodities like gold, silver, cotton, electricity etc. then we also have indices and foreign exchange which are popular underlyings for derivatives there are even derivatives that pay off on things